 Days 5-7: Magee Marsh (Ohio).
 Three full days will be spent around this mega site on the southern shore of Lake Erie.
 It is famous, as twenty species warbler days are the norm in this season, and the views they often give are simply unbeatable, making this a favorite for both birders and bird photographers.

 A simple, mile-long boardwalk snakes its way through the woods, where birds like Black-throated Green, Black-throated Blue, Blackpoll, Blackburnian, Bay-breasted, Chestnut-sided, Magnolia, Black-and-white, Prothonotary, Nashville, Cape May, Mourning and Tennessee Warblers are all regularly seen, and regularly seen well.
 We shall also visit nearby sites like Ottawa NWR for waterbirds, and Metzger Marsh, a tiny lakeshore woodlot, also famed for getting stellar looks at migrant birds, including warblers.
 These nights will also be spent in Oregon.

 Day 8: Magee Marsh to Oscoda (Michigan).
 After another full morning at Magee, we will bid farewell to Ohio and this extraordinary birding destination, and continue our migration north into the state of Michigan, where we’ll make our way to another migration hotspot, Tawas Point.
-The next two nights will be spent in Oscoda.
+The next three nights will be spent in Oscoda.

 Days 9-10: Tawas Point and Kirtland’s Warbler (Michigan).
 On these days we will visit three fantastic birding areas.
-We’ll start our day in an area of stunted Jack Pines near Tawas, where the rarest of all the breeding warblers can be found: Kirtland’s Warbler.
+One of the tour highlights will be visiting an area of stunted Jack Pines near Tawas, where the rarest of all the breeding warblers can be found: Kirtland’s Warbler.
 After enjoying this local breeding specialty, we will make our way over to the migrant trap of Tawas Point.
 While Magee Marsh has received considerably more publicity in the birding press, Tawas Point arguably equals Magee in many aspects, and a good variety of warblers can be expected.

 Day 12: Departure from Detroit (Michigan).
-A hotel shuttle will be available to connect with flights out of Detroit’s Metropolitan Airport.
+The tour ends this morning; a hotel shuttle will be available to connect with flights out of Detroit’s Metropolitan Airport.
+No birding is planned for this day.